Keoratola crematorium: History

 Before the establishment of this crematorium, there was a jungle of Caraway trees and the area was named as Keoratala.
-This crematorium was established in 1862 beside the bank of Adi Ganga.
+This crematorium was established in 1862 beside the bank of the Adi Ganga.
 Keoratala crematorium was modernised by Dr. Bidhan Chandra Roy, Ex-Chief minister of West Bengal.
 There is a park besides it with number of tombs and memorials.